cluster3d/cluster3d.github.io/README.md

 You can download the dataset via [our google drive link](https://drive.google.com/drive/folders/1SiF6Olze-cnAD7Axca_KZEcm1ONlXjd1?usp=sharing).
 This google drive folder contains the following zip files:
 1. similarity-#.npz which contains the annotation matrix for the dataset.
 There are three .npz files, and each is corresponding to one of our three annotators.
 2. obj.csv such that row x or column x of the similarity.npz matrix corresponds to the object ID in the x position in the csv file.
+3. group.csv which contains object ID for initial groups for users to annotate.
+4. data.json includes the annotation.
+The similarities fields shows the grouping that annotator believe each group shares same features.
+The cluster ID field is corresponding to group.csv.